tudorelu/energy_storage_rights/Code/README.md

 Navigate your terminal into /Code/ and run the Python file "start.py"

 It is possible that you are missing some libarary to run the Python file.
 Here are some tips in installing some libararies.
+No module name "gdal": We found that installing of GDAL are often troublesome when using Pip install.
+Therefore, we advised to install using the wheel we provided in /Code/ folder named "GDAL-2.4.1-cp37-cp37m-win_amd64.whl", you can then run "pip install GDAL-2.4.1-cp37-cp37m-win_amd64.whl" in /Code/ folder.